abu-compbio/DriveWays/README.md

 cd src/seed_generation/
 python generate_seed_file.py
 ```
-Modify the appropriate parameters in the script to change the network file,
+Modify the appropriate parameters in the script to change the network,
-the mutation data file, and the output file
+the mutation data, and the output files path

 ## **Run**

-To run OLDRIM on the given input file, run the following script
+To run OLDRIM on the given input files:

 ```
 cd src
 python oldrim.py
 ```
-`src/config.py` contains different parameters for the paths and the functions used for scoring
+`src/config.py` contains different parameters for the inout files path and the functions used for scoring